Where Did It All Come From?

 However, science is often confused with things people assume about God’s universe.
 Some who don’t want to believe that God created it all out of nothing are forced to come up with evolutionary theories that make it all an accident, the result of irregularities in whatever came before our physical universe.
 That is why evolutionary theory is more a philosophy than what we properly call science.

 Of course there are many different views of evolutionism, and there are many different views about creationism.
-If you’re interested in a detailed study of the different views of Creation you can go to our Genevan Institute web site to read some articles about that in the unit about God’s decree of creation.
+If you’re interested in a detailed study of the different views of Creation you can go to our Genevan Institute web site to read some articles in our Commentary on the Westminster Confession about that in the unit about God’s decree of creation.
 Though there is room for theories, the Christian must keep them within the boundaries of the basic facts God gives us in his written word.

 The Westminster Shorter Catechism, Questions 9 and 10, deal with God’s work of Creation.
 It summarizes the basic Bible facts this way: